DFE-Digital/bat-design-history/app/posts/find-teacher-training/2024-06-18-improving-course-pages.md

 ---
-title: Improving how candidates view course information and compare courses
-description: Reducing the length of course pages and moving information to be accessible at the point of need.
+title: Reducing the length of course pages
+description: Improving how candidates view course information and compare courses by moving information to be accessible at the point of need.
 date: 2024-06-18
 tags:
   - courses
   - locations
   - placement schools
   - search results
-  - entry requirements
   - international candidates
   - visa sponsorship
   - accredited providers